ministryofjustice/cla_backend/README.md

 * Edit the .graphml files, e.g. using a tool like [yEd](http://www.yworks.com/en/products/yfiles/yed/), to change the scope diagnosis trees
 * Run Django management command `python manage.py translations update` to update translations and templated graph files

+See more detailed instructions in the [how-to guide](https://dsdmoj.atlassian.net/wiki/spaces/laagetaccess/pages/1005060261/Produce+diagram+of+CLA+merits+decision+tree) on Confluence (log-in required).

 ## Troubleshooting